Continuing Education Activity

 An interprofessional team approach can help to manage patients with idiopathic pulmonary hemosiderosis (IPH) efficiently.
 A collaboration between the following specialties is recommended:

 - Thoracic surgeon

 Once diagnosed with idiopathic pulmonary hemosiderosis (IPH), patient education is directed towards preventing the recurrence of bleeding.
 For patients with concomitant celiac disease, a gluten-free diet may be sufficient to prevent further episodes.
 Otherwise, many patients respond to chronic oral glucocorticoids which effects are two-fold.
 Steroids not only help prevent recurrent events but it has been shown to delay the development of fibrotic changes within the lung.

 Enhancing Healthcare Team Outcomes

 Idiopathic pulmonary hemosiderosis (IPH), while a relatively rare disease process, poses a diagnostic dilemma as it is misdiagnosed or often missed entirely.
 Due to the rarity of the disease, there is a lack of ongoing prospective studies.
 Further studies, including case reviews, from multiple providers and facilities, would be beneficial to patients with ongoing IPH and those diagnosed in the future.

-In patients with known IPH, early recognition of recurrence or exacerbations by health care providers can improve outcomes and prevent further morbidity and mortality.
-It is crucial to approach patients with IPH with an interprofessional team of specialists, including primary care providers, hospitalists, and a pulmonologist, through the entire disease process from an acute event to an outpatient follow up.
-Interdisciplinary collaboration is important in the optimal treatment of patients with this condition.
+In patients with known IPH, early recognition of recurrence or exacerbations by health care professionals can improve outcomes and prevent further morbidity and mortality.
+It is crucial to approach patients with IPH with an interprofessional team of specialists, including primary care providers, hospitalists, and a pulmonologist, through the entire disease process from an acute event to outpatient follow-up.
+Interprofessional team collaboration is important in the optimal treatment of patients with this condition.